Coalfire-Research/LambProxy/README.md

 6. The lambda worker decodes the request and forwards it to the destination server via the socket.
 7. The lambda worker receives a response, base64 encodes it, and returns this value to mitmproxy.
 8. Lambproxy decodes the response and parses it to build a mitmproxy HTTPResponse object it can then return to the browser.

+## Known Issues
+- The mitmproxy "done" function is supposed to automatically cleanup Lambda functions when the add-on exits.
+For some reason mitmproxy closes before this can happen.
+You have to maually execute the :Lambproxy.cleanup function from the mitmproxy console to ensure they are removed from Lambda.
+- Lambproxy creates and deletes functions one at a time.
+Meaning that if you create a large number of workers, it will be slower to startup and to issue the cleanup command.
+- Sometimes you have to issue the :Lambproxy.cleanup command multiple times to ensure all functions are removed.
+I think this may be related to API rate-limiting (The irony!)